52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 <!-- /TOC -->

 ## Introduction
-This developer tutorial will outline and explain the creation process of the [Geocure Demo Client](https://github.com/christophfriedrich/geocure-demo), showcasing different methods, how-tos and best-practices that might help you to make use of [52°North](http://52north.org/)'s [Geocure REST API](https://github.com/52North/geocure) in your own applications.
+This developer tutorial will outline and explain the creation process of the [geocure Demo Client](https://github.com/christophfriedrich/geocure-demo), showcasing different methods, how-tos and best-practices that might help you to make use of [52°North](http://52north.org/)'s [geocure REST API](https://github.com/52North/geocure) in your own applications.

 `TODO: The URL to the GitHub repository points to the developer's personal repository (christophfriedrich).
 When it is moved into an official repository of 52°North, the URL should be replaced!`

 ## Use Case
 We've got data on the [COLABIS Geoserver](https://geoserver.colabis.de/geoserver/).
 We want to make it possible to explore this data via a web application.
-For painless use in our JavaScript app, we want to use the Geocure REST API as a proxy for the Geoserver data.
+For painless use in our JavaScript app, we want to use the geocure REST API as a proxy for the Geoserver data.

-## The Geocure API
+## The geocure API

 ### Basic concept
 First things first: We need an **API endpoint** to address our requests to.
-In this tutorial we will use the permanently deployed Geocure instance at `http://colabis.dev.52north.org/geocure`.
+In this tutorial we will use the permanently deployed geocure instance at `http://colabis.dev.52north.org/geocure`.

-Geocure provides RESTful access to **services** which offer geospatial data.
-One instance of Geocure can offer access to multiple services.
+geocure provides RESTful access to **services** which offer geospatial data.
+One instance of geocure can offer access to multiple services.

 Data provided by the services is classified into two main distinct categories:
 1. Raster data, which is fetched from a Web Map Service (WMS) and therefore called **maps**
 2. Vector data, which is fetched from a Web Feature Service (WFS) and therefore called **features**

 ### Learning by example
-Let's get to know how Geocure works by looking at some request examples.
+Let's get to know how geocure works by looking at some request examples.

 #### Get list of services
-To get started, we need a list of the services offered by the Geocure instance.
+To get started, we need a list of the services offered by the geocure instance.
 We can retrieve such a list by adding `/services` to our endpoint URL and `GET`ting it:

 Request: `GET http://colabis.dev.52north.org/geocure/services`